What Is Malt?

 - Malt has been shown to lower cholesterol, thus reducing the risk of heart problems

-- Malt extract contains hordenine, a plant-based, naturally occurring compound that has been scientifically shown to improve mood
+- Malt extract contains hordenine, a plant-based, a naturally occurring compound that has been scientifically shown to improve mood.

 If you want to learn more about malt, check out our interview with registered dietitian Jilian Greaves, who talks in-depth about some of the benefits of incorporating malt into your diet.

 Jillian Greaves is a Registered Dietitian with a strong foundation in nutritional science and a deep understanding of the relationship between food, body, and mind.